LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 ### Tracking files in Git

 Git is able to track changes to files and new files that get added into a Git repository.
 To track files in Git we need to `add` them and then `commit` them.
 This is a two-stage process, `add` places the file in the staging area, or "On the stage", `commit` cleans off the stage and adds the changes to the reposiotory.
-This is a two-stage process in order to give you control over what should and should not be included in a particular commit.
+This is a two-stage process that gives you control over what should and should not be included in a particular commit.

 We can use `git status` at any time to let us know what Git is up to.